Galaxy0419/CReversi/README.md

 5. How to use keyword static, const, const value, restrict
 6. How to use basic threading to improve speed
 7. How to use void *, const * and restrict *
-8. How rto use more data types, e.g. uint8_fast_t, bool...
+8. How to use more data types, e.g. uint8_fast_t, bool...
 9. How to write basic Makefile
 10. How to use macros to make your code portable